fusepoolP3/overall-architecture/platform-architectural-proposal-srfg.md

 # Scope

 The scope of this document is limited to the platform architecture.
-Overall project architecture is not a responsability of WP5.
+Overall project architecture is not a responsibility of WP5.

 ## Components
 **TODO:** What are "Components"